Moving to Australia from New Zealand?

 The Economy

 Canberra has an enviable economic track record, performing consistently over the years.
-They have one of the strongest job markets and lowest unemployment rates in Australia and one of the strongest for new housing construction.
+It has one of the strongest job markets and lowest unemployment rates in Australia, as well as one of the strongest for new housing construction.
 As a result, Canberra has the highest average level of disposable income of any Australian capital city.

 Canberra Pros: